For companies and organizations of any type that require practical tools to manage their environmental responsibilities, there’s the ISO 14000 family.

 What does it do and who is it for?

-ISO 14001:2015 sets out the criteria for an environmental management system and can be certified to.
+ISO 14001 sets out the criteria for an environmental management system and can be certified to.
 It maps out a framework that a company or organization can follow to set up an effective environmental management system.
-It can be used by any organization regardless of its activity or sector.

 Designed for any type of organization, regardless of its activity or sector, it can provide assurance to company management and employees as well as external stakeholders that environmental impact is being measured and improved.

 What do the standards in the ISO 14000 family cover?

 The ISO 14000 family of standards are developed by ISO Technical Committee ISO/TC 207 and its various subcommittees.
 For a full list of published standards in the series see their standards catalogue.

 ISO 14001 provides requirements with guidance for use that relate to environmental systems.
 Other standards in the family focus on specific approaches such as audits, communications, labelling and life cycle analysis, as well as environmental challenges such as climate change.